sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 ## Goal
-For this project, I wanted to implement the loop unswitching optimization.
-Loop unswitching involves detecting conditional expressions inside of loops whose condition is independent of the loop's body, and then moving the condition outside of the loop with the replicated loop's body inside each branch of the conditional.
-In other words, consider the following snippet of code:
+For this project, I implemented the loop unswitching optimization.
+Loop unswitching involves detecting conditional expressions inside of loops whose condition is independent of the loop's body.
+This condition is then moved outside of the loop, and the loop's body is replicated inside of each branch.
+Consider the following snippet of code:

 ```
 bool b = false
 x,y,z = 0